Plastic Hanging Poultry Feeder - 3 sizes

 2 quart feed scoop -- a steal!

+On sale!
 This plastic hanging feeder is made of highly durable, easy-to-clean plastic.
 The special, slatted design of the base is time-proven to help prevent

 birds from scratching out feed, and the open top is designed for quick,

 Choose a capacity of 7 pounds, 10 pounds, or 25 pounds.
 The size refers to the approximate weight of your typical chicken feed each feeder can hold.

 When selecting the size, there are three important considerations: